Entangled graphs: A classification of four-qubit entanglement: Classification of three-qubit entanglement

 \item \textbf{Fully inseparable:} A pure state $\ket{\psi}$ is fully inseparable if it is not separable or biseparable.
-The fully inseparable states have nonzero global entanglement, i.e. $C_{123}\ne 0$.
-This category includes the following classes (see Figs. (1c)-(1f)) \begin{enumerate}
+A fully inseparable state has nonzero global entanglement, i.e. ${\mathcal{C}}_{123}\ne 0$.
+This category includes the following classes (see Figs. \ref{figure:1}(c)-(f)):